Skip to main content

 This video from the BBC’s Tiny Happy People website has tips for responding to your baby’s babble – the most important thing is to respond to their sounds and chat to them.

-What can I expect at 8 months?
+What can I expect from 8 months?

 At this age your baby may: